Powerlearnproject/se-day1-assignment-Csasaka19/README.md

   Ideal for dynamic environments where requirements may evolve, such as startups developing innovative products or projects requiring continuous improvement.

-Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.
+Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team
     Software Developer
         Responsibilities:
             Write clean, maintainable code based on specifications.